raygj/terraform-content/enterprise/workspace-repo-strategies/readme.md

 1. this guide will walk through the most-common approach (single repo, multi-workspace),
 2. demonstrate how to use [Cross-Workspace State Access](https://www.terraform.io/docs/cloud/workspaces/state.html#cross-workspace-state-access) to access resources in another workspace, and
-3. demo how to use [Run Triggers](https://www.terraform.io/docs/cloud/workspaces/run-triggers.html) to create an infrastructure pipeline.
+3. demonstrate how to use [Run Triggers](https://www.terraform.io/docs/cloud/workspaces/run-triggers.html) to create an infrastructure pipeline.

 **Reminder** Terraform Cloud (TFC) is the name of the platform; TFC is available in a SaaS multi-tenant solution or as TFE in a self-hosted deployment.
 In this guide, TFC will be used for ease, but assume that all instruction applies to TFE if you are running a self-hosted environment.